alex-stephenson/SOM_2025_MSNA_IMPACT/README.md

 ## About The Project

 The Multi Sectoral Needs Assessment (MSNA) is IMPACT REACH's flagship research cycle.
+This code is relevant to the Somalia 2025 MSNA, specifically focused on the IPC submission.
+However, it has been written as much as possible to be reusable in future iterations.

 ## Using this Repo